Grand River Transit: Overview

-On January 1, 2000, the Region of Waterloo created GRT by assuming the operations of the former Kitchener Transit (which also served Waterloo) and Cambridge Transit.
-By the end of that year, operations had been fully synchronized and buses began running between Cambridge and Kitchener; as a result, ridership in Cambridge improved dramatically, and there have been increases in service, including Sundays and late evenings Monday-Saturday.
+On January 1, 2000, the Region of Waterloo created GRT by assuming the operations of Kitchener Transit (which also served Waterloo) and Cambridge Transit.
+By the end of that year, operations had been fully synchronized and buses began running between Cambridge and Kitchener.

-Grand River Transit has consistently purchased low floor, wheelchair-accessible buses, principally from Nova Bus, Orion, and New Flyer, and these now form the entirety of the standard fleet.
-Most operating buses are less than twenty years old, though a few older buses are used primarily for high-school special runs.
-GRT has installed bicycle racks on the front of its buses in order to encourage the use of sustainable transport; all buses now have these racks.
-Bicycles are also allowed on-board Ion trains.
+Grand River Transit has purchased buses principally from Nova Bus, Orion, and New Flyer, and these now form the entirety of the standard fleet.GRT has bicycle racks on the front of its buses.
+E-bikes are also allowed on-board Ion trains and buses.

-Service to less dense areas is provided by the busPLUS system, large vans which take regular fares on scheduled routes to new neighbourhoods and more remote facilities; if ridership is sufficiently high, these services can later be replaced with regular buses, as happened with the 71 Melran route in Cambridge.
+Service to less dense areas is provided by the busPLUS system, large vans which take regular fares on scheduled routes to new neighbourhoods and more remote facilities.

 GRT also operates MobilityPLUS, which provides specialized transit for disabled patrons using minibuses equipped with wheelchair lifts.

 The GRT fleet consists entirely of motor buses.
 Kitchener Transit operated trolleybuses earlier in its history, but they were withdrawn from service during the 1970s, well before the systems were merged.
 GRT continued operating 23 compressed natural gas-driven buses inherited from Kitchener Transit but did not expand this fleet; these buses were retired before the end of 2009.
 Until the 1950s, the area was served by electric passenger and freight trains run by the Grand River Railway, which even earlier in the 20th century had run streetcars on city streets before the separated railway lines were built.

 Since September 1, 2007, all undergraduate students at the University of Waterloo have purchased a non-refundable four-month U-Pass as part of their tuition fees for less than a quarter of the equivalent adult monthly pass.

 Grand River Transit has six diesel-hybrid buses which began service in late August 2008.
-To get the best use of their powertrain, these buses run on routes like Route 7 King, which have frequent stops and heavy usage.

 With the launch of Ion rapid transit in June 2019, GRT's bus services were substantially reorganized.
 The greatest effect was in decentralizing the network in Kitchener–Waterloo by no longer using the Charles Street terminal as a service hub; the affected routes now connect with Ion trains at their stations, forming a centralized spine.